lidofinance/docs/docs/contracts/eip712-steth.md

 ## Why This Helper Is Needed

 The original [`Lido/StETH`](/contracts/lido) contract is implemented in Solidity `0.4.24`, while this helper is implemented in Solidity `0.8.9`.
 The newer compiler version enables access to the current network's chain id via the globally available variable [`block.chainid`](https://docs.soliditylang.org/en/v0.8.9/units-and-global-variables.html#block-and-transaction-properties).
 The chain id is mandatory for signature inclusion as per [EIP-155](https://eips.ethereum.org/EIPS/eip-155) to prevent replay attacks, wherein an attacker intercepts a valid network transmission and then rebroadcasts it on another network fork.
-Consequently, `EIP-155` compliance is critical for securing `ERC-2612` signed approvals.
+Consequently, `EIP-155` compliance is critical for securing [`ERC-2612`](https://eips.ethereum.org/EIPS/eip-2612) signed approvals.

 ## View Methods

 ### domainSeparatorV4()

-This method returns the EIP712-compatible hashed [domain separator](https://eips.ethereum.org/EIPS/eip-712#definition-of-domainseparator), which is valid for `stETH` token permit signatures.
+This method returns the `EIP712`-compatible hashed [domain separator](https://eips.ethereum.org/EIPS/eip-712#definition-of-domainseparator), which is valid for `stETH` token permit signatures.
 The domain separator is essential in preventing a signature intended for one dApp from functioning in another (thereby averting a signature collision in a broader sense).

 ```sol
 function domainSeparatorV4(address _stETH) returns (bytes32)
 ```

 Also, consider the [`eip712Domain()`](/contracts/eip712-steth#eip712domain) method that can construct a domain separator from `StETH`-specific fields on the client's side, such as within a dApp or a wallet.
+For instance, Metamask relies on [`eth_signTypedData_v4`](https://docs.metamask.io/wallet/how-to/sign-data/#use-eth_signtypeddata_v4), which requires a non-hashed domain separator being provided.

 ### hashTypedDataV4()

-This method returns the hash of a fully encoded EIP712-compatible message for this domain.
+This method returns the hash of a fully encoded `EIP712`-compatible message for this domain.
 The method can validate the input data against the provided `v, r, s` secp256k1 components.

 ```sol
 function hashTypedDataV4(address _stETH, bytes32 _structHash) returns (bytes32)